-Internal name: cc\scripts\user
+Internal name: cc\scripts\user Module frequency: once-per-instance

-1.8.40 Scripts Vendor
+1.10.40 Scripts Vendor

-Summary: run vendor scripts
+Summary: Run vendor scripts

+On select Datasources, vendors have a channel for the consumption of all supported user data types via a special channel called vendor data.
 Any scripts in the scripts/vendor directory in the datasource will be run when a new instance is first booted.
 Scripts will be run in alphabetical order.
-Vendor scripts can be run with an optional prefix specified in the prefix entry under the vendor\data config key.
+This module allows control over the execution of vendor data.